n2vi/n2vi.github.io/103.91.cfr14.us/pao.md

 _2020-06-20 Eric Grosse_

-*Train Bridge* is the defunct structure before the Dumbarton bridge *Amphitheatre" is the two white conical structures towards Moffett Field NUQ
+ * Train Bridge is the defunct structure before the Dumbarton bridge
+ * Amphitheatre is the two white conical structures towards Moffett Field NUQ

 PAO tower often has permission to direct traffic in Moffett airspace, so especially keep your head on a swivel when turning base 31 during crowded times.